The Lord of the Rings: The Card Game: Expansions

-There are several types of expansion to this game.
-Each Deluxe Expansion (and the core set) contain 3 quests and begins a new cycle, which usually shares a mechanical or story-driven theme.
-These releases are supplemented by 6 Adventure Packs for a total of 9 quests per cycle.
-The Hero and Campaign Expansions combine a cycle's Deluxe Expansion and its related Adventure packs (i.e. The Lost Realm expansion and the six Angmar Awakened packs) into two products, while also adding campaign cards.
+When the game was originally released, there were several types of expansion to this game.
+Expansions were released in cycles which usually shared a mechanical or story-driven theme.
+They typically consisted of a deluxe expansion (with 3 quests) supplemented by 6 Adventure Packs for a total of 9 quests per cycle.
+Since 2021, cycle expansions have been repacked so that each cycle is divided into two products, a Hero Expansion (with player cards) and a Campaign Expansion (with quests and campaign cards).

 The Saga Expansions follow the story of The Hobbit and The Lord of the Rings, with the initial time-frame for the game the 17 years between Bilbo leaving The Shire and Frodo following him.
 The latter introduced a mode of play called Campaign mode allowing for some degree of permanence between the quests telling the story.
 Players can earn powerful "Boon" cards, which can be used in the following quests, as well as "Burden" cards which make future quests more difficult.

-The Standalone Scenarios are one-off quests released without any playing cards.
-Fantasy Flight Games usually releases one to coincide with their Gen Con event and their Fellowship (in the house) event.
-They have often been more difficult than a standard quest and allow the designers to experiment with ideas outside the confines of the main game.
+A complete list of both the expansions both as they were originally released and in their repackaged form is available on Halls of Beorn with a separate page listing all scenarios and their user-rated difficulty levels.

 Adventure Pack Cycles continue the story of Deluxe Expansions, or, in the case of the Shadows of Mirkwood Cycle, the Base Game.
 Each Deluxe expansion provides encounter cards for three scenarios, and each Adventure Pack in the associated Cycle provides encounter cards for one more scenario.
 Both types of expansions also introduce new player cards.
 An Adventure pack consists of 60 fixed cards.